-The science of numbers and the art of calculation necessitates the use of the pure intelligence in the attainment of pure truth.
+The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

 Indeed, it most certainly does that.

 Have you noticed, too, how people with a talent for calculation are generally quick at every other kind of knowledge; and how training in it makes a slow mind quicker than it would otherwise have been?